Lalita Sahasranama: Structure

-The slokas are organized in such a way that Devi is described from head to feet (kesadhi padham).
-There are basically five works (pancha krtyam).
-They are creation (srishti), protection (sthiti), destruction (samharam), hiding (thirudhanam) and blessing (anugraham).
-Devi herself has been described as "pancha krtya parayana" in the sloka and the five tasks are described as follows:
+The verses (śloka) are organized in such a way that Devi is described from head to feet (keśādhipadam).
+There are basically five works (pañcakṛtya).
+They are creation (sṛṣṭi), protection (sthiti), destruction (saṁhāra), hiding (tirudhana) and blessing (anugrāha).
+Devi herself has been described as "pañcakṛtya-parāyaṇa" in the verse, and her five tasks are described as follows:

-This means Devi is the aspect of Brahma, while creating sristhi, aspect of Vishnu while sustaining sristhi, aspect of Rudra during dissolution sanghara.
-These five entities (Brahmma, Vishnu, Rudra, Isvara and Sadasiva) are known as "pancha-brahma".
-Lalitha has designated the five functions to these brahmam.
-Sometimes, Devi will take away the life from these five brahmmam and make them inactive, performing all the five tasks herself.
-At that time, they will be called "pancha pretam" that is lifeless bodies.
+This means Devi is an aspect of Brahma while creating (sṛṣṭi), an aspect of Vishnu while sustaining (sthiti), and an aspect of Shiva during dissolution (sanghara).
+These five entities (Brahma, Vishnu, Rudra, Iśvara and Sadāśiva) are known as pañca-brahma, or the five Brahmas.
+Lalita has designated the five functions to these brahma.
+Sometimes, Devi will take away the life from these five Brahmas and make them inactive, performing all the five tasks herself.
+At that time, they will be called "pancha preta" that is lifeless bodies.
 The first three slokas are: Srimata (great mother) – srshti; Sri Maharajni (great ruler) – sthithi; Srimat Simhasaneswari (one who sits on the lion throne) – samharam.
 The rest of the slokas cover thirodhanam and anugraham.

-The next names – "chidhagnikunda sambhutha devakarya samudhyatha" tells us that devi arose from the fire of knowledge to help devas in their task (war against asuras – bhandasura).
-From the nama- Udhyath bhanu sahasraba till sinjanamani manjeera manditha sree padambuja, all her parts like her face, forehead, eyes, mouth, tongue, voice, hands and legs have been described.Thereafter, Devi's place (Chintamani gruham), her war against bandasura, kundalini shakti, and her properties have been described.
-A common image of the goddess depicts a parrot and a sugarcane with her.
-Sugarcane represents the sweetness of her mind.
+The next names – "chid-agni-kunda sambhootha deva-kaarya samudyatha" tells us that the goddess arose from the fire of knowledge to help the gods in their war against the demon Bhandasura.
+From the verse - Udyad-bhaanu sahasraabha till shinjaana-mani manjeera manditha shri padaambuja, all her parts like her face, forehead, eyes, mouth, tongue, voice, hands and legs have been described.
+Thereafter, The goddess's abode (Sri Chakra Nagara), her war against Bhandasura, Her use of the Kundalini Shakti, and her properties have been described.

+A common image of the goddess depicts a crowned beautiful woman, having a red complexion with three eyes, bedecked in red clothes and exquisite jewellery, adorned with kumkum, turmeric powder and a mangalsutra, having four hands which hold a noose, goad, flower arrows with a parrot sitting on it and a sugarcane bow, which represents the sweetness of her mind.
+She is seated on the throne named Chintamani, with her right leg on the ground, decorated with the Sri Yantra.
+The goddess is sometimes seated in the lap of her husband Shiva known as Kameshwara in this form, the legs of the throne are made of the bodies of the gods Brahma, Vishnu, Shankara and Rudra.
+On either side of goddess Lalita are the goddesses Lakshmi and Saraswati, as her servants.
+Her sons Ganesha and Kartikeya are seated on the base of the throne's pedestal as her guardians.